Directed by James A Contner

 - With This Ring: The dual purpose of a claddagh ring is subverted when Scott gives one to Buffy as a friendship gift.

-- You Won't Feel a Thing: The disco vampire tells his intended victim, "Stop struggling, this won't hurt."
-Nope, but the pounding and staking Faith gives him sure does.
+- You Won't Feel a Thing!: A vampire takes a girl he's met at the Bronze into an alley and tries to eat her, saying; "Stop struggling, this won't hurt."
+Nope, but the pounding and staking she gives him sure does.
+Meet Faith, the Vampire Slayer.